Heuristic Search for Linear Positive Systems: Heuristic bounds

 which, for the class of problems \eqref{eq:optprob}, is equivalent to

-It is worth noting that this is the exact form of the constraints of the linear program ($iii$) in Theorem~\ref{th:main}, giving this program the natural interpretation of a search over consistent lower bound heuristics.
-For the upper bound heuristic $\overline{h}$, consistency instead corresponds to \eqref{eq:consistent} with the inequality reversed.
-This property holds for the heuristics given in Proposition \ref{prop:h} and is used below to prove the following proposition, guaranteeing monotone improvement under Value Iteration.
+It is worth noting that this is the exact form of the constraints of the linear program ($iii$) in Theorem~\ref{th:main}, giving that program the natural interpretation of a search over consistent lower bound heuristics.
+For the upper bound heuristic $\overline{h}$, consistency instead corresponds to~\eqref{eq:consistent} with the inequality reversed.
+This property holds for the heuristics given below in Proposition \ref{prop:h} and is used to prove monotone improvement under value iteration.

+{We can establish a finite upper heuristic bound in the case of an optimal control problem on the form \eqref{eq:optprob} if a stabilizing policy is known.} This allows for an upper bound of the cost in any given state, since following this (likely suboptimal) {policy} is guaranteed to stabilize the system, bringing the immediate cost $g(x(t),u(t))$ to zero asymptotically.
+This is necessary to guarantee finite cost {for all possible $x_0\in\mathbb{R}^n_+$} in the case of an unstable but stabilizable open-loop system.
+In the case of value iteration for the whole system this would not be a concern; the selected policy generating the minimal cost in each step must be stabilizing after a single iteration.